Tibet Autonomous Region: Geography

-Physically, the Tibet AR may be divided into two parts: the lakes region in the west and northwest and the river region, which spreads out on three sides of the former on the east, south and west.
+Physically, the TAR may be divided into two parts: the lakes region in the west and northwest and the river region, which spreads out on three sides of the former on the east, south and west.
 Both regions receive limited amounts of rainfall as they lie in the rain shadow of the Himalayas; however, the region names are useful in contrasting their hydrological structures, and also in contrasting their different cultural uses: nomadic in the lake region and agricultural in the river region.
-On the south the Tibet AR is bounded by the Himalayas, and on the north by a broad mountain system.
+On the south the TAR is bounded by the Himalayas and on the north by a broad mountain system.
 The system at no point narrows to a single range; generally there are three or four across its breadth.
-As a whole the system forms the watershed between rivers flowing to the Indian Ocean — the Indus, Brahmaputra and Salween and its tributaries — and the streams flowing into the undrained salt lakes to the north.
+As a whole the system forms the watershed between rivers flowing to the Indian Ocean—the Indus, Brahmaputra and Salween and its tributaries—and the streams flowing into the undrained salt lakes to the north.

 The lake region extends from the Pangong Tso Lake in Ladakh, Lake Rakshastal, Yamdrok Lake and Lake Manasarovar near the source of the Indus River, to the sources of the Salween, the Mekong and the Yangtze.
 Other lakes include Dagze Co, Namtso, and Pagsum Co.
-The lake region is a wind-swept Alpine grassland.
-This region is called the Chang Tang (Byang sang) or 'Northern Plateau' by the people of Tibet.
+The lake region is a wind-swept alpine grassland.
+This region is called the Changtang (Byang sang) or 'Northern Plateau' by the people of Tibet.
 It is 1100 km broad and covers an area about equal to that of France.
-Due to its great distance from the ocean it is extremely arid and possesses no river outlet.
+Due to its great distance from the ocean it is arid and possesses no river outlet.
 The mountain ranges are spread out, rounded, disconnected, and separated by relatively flat valleys.